LucyRothwell/Money-Psychology-Experiment/README.md

 HOW TO RUN
 1. Set directory to Money_experiment GIT
-2. Run "RUN ME.py" file in python*
+2. Run "RUN ME.py" file in python which will open the GUI*

 *RUN ME.py is the only file you need to interact with to run this programme; the rest of the files are linked via this script